ianturton/ianturton.github.io/_posts/2020-09-09-fixing-slds.md

 ---
 # Automating Fixing Broken Styles in GeoServer

-Every so often I discovered that I would got a problem with my GeoServer install some or all of the layers will lose their connection to the default Style or to one of their associated Styles.
+Every so often I discover that I have got a problem with my GeoServer
+install: some or all of the layers will lose their connection to the default Style or to one of their associated Styles.
 This happens more often on Windows machines that it does on Linux machines, so I've never worried too much about reporting it or investigating it.